Skip to Main Content

 Lesli Klainberg

-Lesli Klainberg is the executive director of the Film Society of Lincoln Center.
 She is also an award-winning producer and director whose documentaries have screened at such film festivals as Berlin, Sundance, Outfest, and Frameline, and have been broadcast on networks including Cinemax, AMC, A&E, the Independent Film Channel (IFC), WE, and PBS.

-As the executive director of the Film Society, Klainberg all strategic and operational matters, including programs, film festivals, theater operations, publications, websites, educational outreach, and community involvement.
+As the executive director of the Film Society, Klainberg handles all strategic and operational matters, including programs, film festivals, theater operations, publications, websites, educational outreach, and community involvement.

 Prior to her current role, she served as FSLC’s managing director and the producer of the New York Film Festival.
 From 2008 through 2011, she served as executive director of NewFest, the NYC LGBT Film Festival.

-In 2012, Klainberg served as line producer of the Participant Media feature documentary, Finding North (now entitled A Place at the Table), which made its debut at Sundance in 2012 and was released by Magnolia in March 2013.
+In 2012, Klainberg served as line producer of the Participant Media feature documentary Finding North (now entitled A Place at the Table), which made its debut at Sundance in 2012 and was released by Magnolia in 2013.
 She also line produced Insurgent Media’s Beware of Mr. Baker, which won the Audience Award for documentary at the 2012 SXSW Film Festival.

 From 2009 through 2011, she was one of two lab leaders of the prestigious IFP Documentary Film Lab, held in New York.
 In 2009, she served as a consulting producer for the Sundance Documentary Film Program and produced the IFP Filmmaker Forum during Independent Film Week.

-Klainberg also produced the acclaimed independent film, Paul Monette: The Brink of Summer’s End, which won the audience award for documentary at Sundance, Frameline, and Outfest, and was released theatrically by First Run Features and broadcast on HBO/Cinemax Reel Life.
+Klainberg also produced the acclaimed independent film Paul Monette: The Brink of Summer’s End, which won the audience award for documentary at Sundance, Frameline, and Outfest, and was released theatrically by First Run Features and broadcast on HBO/Cinemax Reel Life.
 Monette was also on the “short list” for the Academy Award in 1997 and was nominated for the IDA Award for Best Documentary.
+Other productions include the documentary miniseries Indie Sex; Fabulous!
+The Story of Queer Cinema (IFC, 2006); In the Company of Women (IFC, 2004); Beauty in a Jar (A&E, 2003); Directed by Alan Smithee (AMC, 2002); and Miss America (PBS/American Experience, 2001).

 Klainberg is a past board member of GLAAD, Outfest, and NewFest, and has appeared on many juries and panels at film festivals around the United States.
 She has a B.F.A. degree in film from Purchase College (SUNY).